Flat 60% off

 What is BGP Community?

-BGP community is a 32-bit attribute, represented as 16-bit pair value for example 65000:101, first 16-bit value is AS number and other 16-bit value is assigned by administrator.
+BGP community is a 32-bit attribute, represented as a 16-bit pair value, for example 65000:101, the first 16-bit value is the AS number, and the other 16-bit value is assigned by an administrator.
 There are the following types of communities.

 No-Advertise: Prevents the route from being advertised to any BGP peer.